angrykoala/angrykoala.github.io/blog/draft-mindfck-devlog-2/mindfck-devlog-2.md

 }
 ```

-This way, we keep track of variables, reserved memory[^4], and freed memory.
-When allocating a new label, we prioritize the already freed memory rather than a new position.
+Now, we keep track of used and freed memory slots[^4].
+When allocating new variables, we reuse freed slots first before reserving fresh positions.

-A few trivial changes to CommandHandler:
+A few simple updates to `CommandHandler` make working with variables much smoother:

-1. Expose `ReserveMemory` with a new method `Declare`
+1. **Expose `ReserveMemory`** using a new `Declare` method:

     ```go title="commands.go"
     func (c *CommandHandler) Declare(label string) string {